-In our opinion, the consolidated financial statements present fairly, in all material respects, the financia position of Portage Biotech Inc (formerly known as Bontan Corporation Inc.) as at March 31, 2014 and March 31, 2013, and its financial performance and its cash flows for the years ended March 31, 2014 and 2013 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Portage Biotech Inc. as at March 31, 2015 and March 31, 2014, and its financial performance and its cash flows for the years ended March 31, 2015, 2014 and 2013 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.